MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 1. Use the VC solution to compile  what you need:
 	Classic-RBDOOM-3-BFG/build(Lib&cpuType)/DoomBFA.sln

-(NOTE: The pre-built binaries are made wth buildx64)
+(NOTE: The pre-built binaries are made wth buildx64 with Retail Profile)

 2. Select Desired Profile and compile (either by right clicking the DoomBFA project and selecting 'Build' or by running the debugger (F5))